6 November 2019

 However, over the next two years building work being carried out in the basement of the London Road site has rendered some the facilities, especially those that involve audio, unviable for some time.
 As a result, LSBU decided to move Elephant Studios to a temporary site on Borough Road so that degree students could continue to have access to high quality facilities.

-Paul Tulit, project manager at Maris which was tasked with handling the design and build of the Borough Road site, says: “Although this is a temporary space, it was imperative that the technical and teaching facilities were of equal specification to those LSBU was vacating on London Road.
+Paul Tulit, Project Manager at Maris who were tasked with handling the design and build of the Borough Road site, says: “Although this is a temporary space, it was imperative that the technical and teaching facilities were of equal specification to those LSBU was vacating on London Road.
 White Mark’s knowledge and experience of building film and television facilities helped us deliver this project to the desired level of quality and performance – indeed in most cases we have exceeded the specifications of the London Road facilities.”

 Tulit adds that White Mark was chosen as acoustic design partners because the two companies have delivered successful projects together in the past.